1. What are skin metastases?

 2. Symptoms of skin metastases

-- Change in the colour of the skin
+- A change in the colour of the skin

-- Firm, painless, small lump (nodule) or a number of lumps of different sizes
+- A firm, painless, small lump (nodule) or a number of lumps of different sizes

 Sometimes the symptoms of skin metastases, such as redness and inflammation, may look like an infection of the skin called cellulitis.